wurstscript/WurstScript/manual.md

 This is especially usefull when iterating through ClassInstances of the same supertype, meaning you don't have to cast the instance to it's proper subtype.

+## super calls

+When you override a method you can still call to the original implementation by using the *super* keyword.
+This is useful since subclasses often just add some functionality to its base classes.

+As an example consider a fireball spell for which we want to create a more powerful version:

+	class FireBall
+		...
+		function hitUnit(unit u, real damage)
+			...

+	class PowerFireBall extends FireBall
+		...
+		// here we override the original behavior of the hitUnit function override function hitUnit(unit u, real damage)
+			// first we create a big explosion effect createSomeBigExplosionEffect(u)
+			// then we call the original hitUnit function but with doubled damage super.hitUnit(u, damage*2)

 ## instanceof

 If you want to typecast a classinstance, remember it can only be cast to an int, or a sub/super- class.